ticup/CloudTypes-paper/README.md

 2. **CloudTypeClient**

- 2.1 *connect(url, callback)*
+ 2.1 *connect(url, connected, reconnected)*
  > Tries to connect to a CloudTypeServer hosted on given url (e.g. 'localhost' or 'http://localhost:8090').
-Invokes the callback with an error if failed to connect, otherwise it provides a State as second argument (the revision).
+Invokes connected with an error if failed to connect, otherwise it provides a State as second argument (the revision) when connected with the server for the first time.
+Reconnected will be invoked whenever connection with the server was lost but established again (note: normally one shouldn't need this callback!!
+We just use it for the online/offline buttons in our examples which depend on the internal socket of the client that gets reset and thus needs new listeners.
+In a normal use case all connecting/disconnecting/reconnecting problems are solved for you)

         var client = CloudTypes.createClient();
-        client.listen('localhost', function (error, state) {
+        client.connect('localhost', function (error, state) {
           if (error)
             throw error;
-          // perform operations on the state
+          // start the application that depends on the state.
         });

 3. **State**